What Is The CONQUER Registry?

 Due to the rarity of scleroderma, a broad consortium of scleroderma centers is required to enroll a sufficiently large patient population and assemble a sufficiently comprehensive data set to enable deeper insights into the disease.
 International scleroderma groups have launched large observational studies in Europe, Canada, and Australia; however, these do not necessarily reflect the U.S. scleroderma patient population and, in any case, have some methodological flaws that compromise their utility.

-The CONQUER Registry became operational in 2019 and aims enroll it’s first 1,000 patients by mid 2022.
+The CONQUER Registry became operational in 2019 and aims to enroll its first 1,000 patients by mid-2024.

 It takes a community of dedicated scientists and clinicians to create and carry out a project of this size and scale.
 The SRF is grateful to the following participating institutions and principal investigators who lend their expertise and leadership to make the CONQUER Registry possible.